davidcoles/vc5/docs/rhi.md

     - 10.1.2.2
 ```

-The above will advertise all healthy VIPs to suitably configured peer
+The above will advertise all healthy VIPs to suitably configured peers
-routers at 10.1.2.1 and 10.1.2.2.
-There is no need to specify the
+at 10.1.2.1 and 10.1.2.2.
+There is no need to specify the remote AS
-remote AS number; VC5 does not accept incoming BGP sessions and it
+number; VC5 does not accept incoming BGP sessions and it ignores any
-ignores any UPDATE messages from the peer.
+UPDATE messages from the peer.

 Should you need a more complex setup, VC5 has settings for standard
 BGP parameters, route filters and groups of peers.